cyqsimon/W10-Ico-Ref/README.md

-# W10-Ico-Ref
+# Windows 10 Native Icons Reference Sheet

-A reference sheet of where Windows 10 native icons are located
+A reference sheet of Windows 10 native icons and where they are located.
 #### Original Source
 https://www.digitalcitizen.life/where-find-most-windows-10s-native-icons